Murder of Kate Bushell: Murder

-Murder inquiries

 Initial investigations

 The police investigating Bushell's murder found a number of man-made dens in the area around where she was found dead.
 Police appealed for any children or adults who had used those to come forward and eliminate themselves from the inquiry.
 A black bin-liner was also found which contained an individual's personal effects, and some unidentified fingerprints were found on the bin-liner.
 On Crimewatch in January 1998, the lead detective Mike Stephens appealed to the community of Exwick directly, saying that someone in the community knew who the perpetrator was and requested that they helped bring him to justice.
 Despite the high profile of the Bushell case, and the appeal on Crimewatch in January 1998, the killer was not caught quickly.
 Another appeal was made on Crimewatch's 'Still Unsolved' programme on 22 September 1998, in which Stephens said he was "90% certain" that the killer was a local man or someone who had local knowledge.
 He also stated that the man was right handed, possibly the owner of a blue vehicle, and may have had prior experience of slaughtering animals, particularly sheep.
 A psychological profile of the killer was also revealed, which said the killer was likely: